 He was a recipient of the Isiseko Senkonjane/Swallows Foundation Cultural Management Programme to South Africa (Johannesburg and the Eastern Cape) in June 2012 and the BME network, Caritas Austria and Slovene Philanthropy work program and conference in Graz, Steiermark, Austria, March 2012.
 He is a contributor to the Encyclopaedia of Music in the Social and Behavioural Sciences (Sage 2014).
-His reflections on and writing of historical fiction can be found at http://eugenemaban.wordpress.com/.
+His open access experimental notes page can be found at http://eugenemaban.com/.

 He is currently preparing a special edition of Landscape Research Journal on Arts, Knowledge and Northern Landscapes.

 His book on slavery, archives and theories of culture in modernity 'The Slave Ship, Memory and the Origin of Modernity' is forthcoming from Ashgate in 2015 as part of the Memory Studies: Global Constellations series.

 Further interests; Vinyl, ultra and fell running, orienteering, mountains, travel, activism, books.